 While on outpatient rotations, you evaluate patients with common and unusual neurological conditions.
 You participate in daily case discussions and have outpatient education opportunities on special outpatient teaching services.

 You spend at least two months in a clinical neurophysiology rotation.
+A unique feature of this course is that this time is dedicated to learning: you do not have other competing clinical responsibilities or call.
 This assignment includes didactic instruction and practical experience in the basics of: